 Enhance security monitoring: Due to covid-19, many businesses moved to remote work, and still, many people and companies are working virtually.
 It is critical to monitor the ingress and egress network traffic to detect irregular behaviours and suspicious events.

 Use Firewall, anti-malware and anti-virus solutions: To ensure the security of endpoints, it is essential to deploy a perimeter and host firewall to prevent threats from entering the organisation’s network and exploiting endpoints.
 Besides this, enhanced protection capabilities by installing anti-viruses and anti-malware solutions can help remove and protect files, systems etc.

-Third-party security assessments: Writing security policies, implementing processes is one thing and ensuring that all the implemented policies work is another.
-Therefore, it is important to perform third-party validation exercises such as penetration testing on systems, applications, devices and other assets including people.
+Third-party security assessments: Writing security policies and implementing processes ensures that all the implemented policies work is another.
+Therefore, it is important to perform third-party validation exercises such as penetration testing on systems, applications, devices and other assets, including people.
 This would help to identify the vulnerabilities, hidden threats and mitigate the risks to improve the security posture of the entire organisation.
-Similarly, if your business or organisation has out-sourced or shared information with third-parties, a cyber risk assessment would help understand the risks.
+Similarly, if your business or organisation has out-sourced or shared information with third parties, a cyber risk assessment would help you understand the risks.

 10 steps to cyber security by NCSC is a great starting point that ensures coverage across an organisation.

 When it comes to being accountable for security in the organisation, the management, including board members, CEO, CTO, and CISO, are liable.
 Nevertheless, cyber security is not the sole responsibility of the security team; instead, shared responsibility and associated with every person from A-level to C-level executives and employees of the workplace and the organisation.